 We assess the performance of the system by the range and diversity of queries it is able to answer based on the memorized information.
 The following queries are exemplary for different kinds of reasoning problems that occur when reasoning about logged execution data: Durations of tasks, types and probabilities of failures to occur, spatial reasoning to compute relations between objects and between objects and the robot's pose at different points in time, as well as the use of these inferences for diagnostic purposes.
 For being able to answer these queries, the system has to combine information from the high level task tree, low level data like the robot's pose over time, detected objects, and background knowledge like the robot's self model.
-While some of these queries will directly be integrated into the robot's decision making procedures, their main purpose is to retrieve training data and annotations for learning statistical models of the robot's plans and its performance in different situations.
+While some of these queries could directly be integrated into the robot's decision making procedures, their main purpose will probably be to retrieve training data and annotations for learning statistical models of the robot's plans and its performance in different situations.

-7.2.1 How Long Does a Perception Task Take on Average?
+7.2.1 How long does a pick-up task take on average?

 The average duration of certain tasks can be important when analyzing time requirements of plans.
-For example, the following query returns the average time needed for a perception action by counting how many tasks with the goal OBJECT-IN-HAND ?OBJ have existed and how many seconds each of these tasks took:
+For example, the following query returns the average time needed for a pick-up action by counting how many tasks with the goal OBJECT-IN-HAND ?OBJ have existed and how many seconds each of these tasks took.